podcastjs/podcastjs/posts/showcase.md

 -->

-Using docs4all-ligth in the wild?
+Using podcastjs in the wild?
 We'd love to see it.
-Add your site to the [docs4all-ligth Showcase](https://github.com/docs4all/docs4all-ligth/wiki/docs4all-ligth-Showcase).
+Add your site to the [podcastjs Showcase](https://github.com/podcastjs/podcastjs/wiki/podcastjs-Showcase).